StanfordSpezi/SpeziTemplateApplication/README.md

 ## Template Mock Data Storage Provider

-The mock upload view allows a developer to get an overview of the synchronization of data between the application and a cloud storage provider.
+The mock upload view allows a developer to get an overview of the data synchronization between the application and a cloud storage provider.
 It is shown in the application when the ``--disableFirebase`` configuration flag is active.
-It uses the Spezi [**Spezi Mock Web Service** module](https://github.com/StanfordSpezi/SpeziMockWebService) to enable this functionality.
+It uses the [**Spezi Mock Web Service** module](https://github.com/StanfordSpezi/SpeziMockWebService) to enable this functionality.

 <p float="left">
  <img width="250" alt="A screen displaying the list of Mock Data Storage Provider uploads." src="Figures/TemplateMockDataStorageProvider/TemplateMockDataStorageProviderList.png">